 Pioneering human spaceflight for private individuals and researchers, the collaboratively designed spacewear system offers a unique combination of comfort and a focus on customer experience, and it could be what space tourists wear on their flight out of Earth’s Atmosphere and into the shallow end of space.
 Personally tailored for each astronaut; the suit combines bold and progressive aesthetics that include recognising each astronaut’s personal journey.

 Back in 2016, Virgin Galactic collaborated with Y-3 back in 2016, and now the company took on the challenge to build the world’s first commercial spacesuit.”
+On this [collaboration,] Under Armour CEO Kevin Plank shared, “Innovation is….”
 On this said Under Armour CEO Kevin Plank shared, “Innovation is at the core of everything we do and our team delivered a unique twist on the classic spacesuit utilizing both existing and new UA technologies to define space gear for the future.
 It is an incredible opportunity to showcase our key performance innovations in space at the highest level and continue to push the limits of human performance.”

 As the year draws to the end, the month of October was full of space news that the public can really engage with, including the live stream of Christina Kock and Jessica Meir’s spacewalk.
 Timing is significant as we approach milestones for NASA’s return the moon and private companies reaching their objectives.
 Something about seeing these humans overcome challenges under the harsh and stressful circumstances of the spacewalk, along with the new spacesuit demonstrations here on earth, makes the goals of both NASA and Virgin Galactic seem all the more real and attainable.
 It also demarcates the missions of private space travel and government space travel more concretely.